-Candidates must observe all the regulations relating to the confidentiality and proper conduct of the examination.
+Candidates must familiarise themselves with, and observe, all the regulations relating to the confidentiality and proper conduct of the examination.
 Appendix 1 sets out the College's Misconduct Policy.
-All candidates must familiarise themselves with this policy.

 21 Notification of results

 Results will be published on the College website by midday on the specified results day.
 Formal letters will be sent to candidates by first class post on the same day; these letters will be sent to the address provided by the candidate on the day of their examination.